Cullman and Pike counties claimed the top prizes at the Alabama Farm-City Awards Luncheon April 5 in Birmingham.

 Farm-City Week was first observed in 1955 and is celebrated the week before Thanksgiving.
 However, many county Farm-City committees conduct educational activities year-round.

-Cullman County also was judged Best Farm-City Committee in Division I (larger population counties) and earned division awards for Best Farm-City Dinner and Innovative Idea.
+In addition to winning the overall award, Cullman County was judged Best Farm-City Committee in Division I (larger population counties) and earned division awards for Best Farm-City Dinner and Best Innovative Idea.

 Lee County was named runner-up for Division I Best Farm-City Committee and earned the Target Award for emphasizing this year’s theme of “Agriculture: Food for Life.”

 Finishing a close second for the overall award was the Pike County Farm-City Committee, which was judged in Division II (smaller population counties).
 This year, Pike County had an impact statewide by proposing a partnership between Farm-City committees and local Rotary Clubs to plant a tree for each Rotarian.
 Informational packets about trees were distributed statewide, and Gov. Kay Ivey joined Farm-City and Rotary officials for a tree planting on the Alabama Capitol grounds.